rabblerouser/rabblerouser-publisher/README.md

   .then(result => { ... })
   .catch(error => { ... });

-// You can also receive events using a middleware.
-You would typically bind this to an HTTP endpoint myExpressJsApp.post('/events', streamClient.consumer);

-// Then you can set up specific handlers for specific event types.
+// You can also set up handlers for specific event types.
 Notice that we only receive the `data` here.
 // Event handlers must return a resolved promise if the event handling succeeded, or a rejected promise if they fail to
 // process the event.
 This will cause the event to re-sent until it succeeds. streamClient.consumer.on('member-registered', data => {
   console.log('Registering a new member called:', data.name);
   return Promise.resolve();
 });

+// *After* binding all your event handlers, you can then bind the consumer itself to an HTTP POST endpoint. myExpressJsApp.post('/events', streamClient.consumer);
 ```

 ## API Reference